Mammad900/3d-renderer-cpu/README.md

 # CPU 3D renderer

 This is a 3D renderer engine written from scratch and only uses the CPU.
-The only libraries used are the standard library, SFML for window creation and Dear ImGui for the GUI.
+The only libraries used are the standard library, SFML for window creation, Dear ImGui for the GUI and Sol3 for Lua integration.

 ## Features